doreen195/PING-INTELLIGENCE/README.md

 Functional requirement

 ### Introduction
-Ideally    patients should be able to access hospital services.
-However in reality hospital usually have congestion having different users.
-This leads to effects of equipment utilization and maintenance.
-There is ignorance and lack of interest by many people and employees at large.
-If their equipment and services are not put in order .
-A biometric system is a system that will help  patient reduce cost and  will enable doctors to save life’s by attending to large number of population in a short period of time
+Ideally, patients should be able to access hospital services easily.
+However, in reality, hospitals often experience congestion due to the high number of different users.
+This congestion affects equipment utilization and maintenance.
+In addition, there is often ignorance and lack of interest from both patients and employees, especially when equipment and services are not well organized.

+A biometric system can help address these challenges by reducing costs for patients and enabling doctors to attend to a larger number of people in a shorter period of time.

 #### Objectives
 I.To develop  a system for storing patients information.